RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-openshift-crdb.md

 ![openshift-crdb-secret]( /images/rs/openshift-crdb-secret.png )

-## Validating Active-Active database Deployment
+## Validating Active-Active database deployment

 To do a basic validation test of database replication: